 Christian Blauvelt: Listening to music can really help screen out external noise certainly, but it can allow you to really focus on the task at hand.

 Landry Q. Walker: The right music that fits the mood of what I want to work on helps get the gears turning for the particular project.

 Sarah Kuhn: I think it’s just about making it part of your life, making it a habit, making it something that you just do.
 A community of writers that I’m part of certainly helped a lot with that, because if you’re at a coffee shop and you have other people around you writing and you’re all getting work done, it helps you and motivates you to get the work done yourself instead of just checking Twitter five million times a day.

 Sherri Smith: Really the best advice in writing is just to sit down and do it.
 And if you can train yourself to sit down at the same time every day, no matter what time of day that is, then your brain starts to go, OK, now it’s time to write because I’m in position.
 And that is probably the best way to just keep it going.

 Want more great writing advice?
-Download Signature’s FREE Ultimate Guide to Writing Advice here:
+Download Signature’s FREE 2017 Ultimate Writing Guide here: